gvwilson/thirdbit/fiction/maddy-roo/index.md

 She had a stitch in her side,
 one of her feet hurt with every step, and she needed a bathroom.
-*Are real adventures always like this?* she wondered giddily.
+*Are real adventures always like this?* she wondered.
-Did the people in the books she borrowed from Special Leaf wonder if they'd be able to sew up the holes they'd torn in their sleeves?
+Did the people in the books she borrowed from Special Leaf worry about whether they would be able to sew up the holes they'd torn in their sleeves?

 She reached the stairs.
 Up, up, and up,